IN THIS ARTICLE

 One of the most common and often the first symptom of dandruff can be white flakes seen on dark clothes.
 Scalp itching may be another common first symptom.
 In some, the initial noticeable symptom is simply dry facial skin without any other rashes.
 Patients may see their physician complaining of dry skin that fails to respond to daily lotions and creams.
 Often they have used every lotion possible from the drugstore or more expensive department stores.
 Frequently this is caused by undiagnosed scalp dandruff that is causing problems "downstream" on the face.

-Dandruff can be located in areas of the body that have any hair follicles.
+Dandruff can be located in areas of the body with hair follicles.
 It is most typically found on the scalp, ears, face, and middle of the chest.
 Seborrhea is not seen on the palms and soles where there are no hair follicles.

 YOU MAY ALSO LIKE